 There are 2 main factors involved when it comes to how long you will need to wait for the installation to take place

-1) Generally we carry out these installation as a village/community project (see the FAQ’s entitled “Village / Community Installations”) and we would want to see that a reasonable number of households from your area register their interest before carrying out surveys in the area.
+1) Generally, we carry out these installations as a village/community project (see the FAQ’s entitled “Village / Community Installations”) and we would want to see that a reasonable number of households from your area register their interest before carrying out surveys in the area.

-2) We are also lead by the local planning authorities as to when they need us to carry out work in specific areas.
+2) We are also led by the local planning authorities as to when they need us to carry out work in specific areas.

-Because of these 2 factors, unless we are already working within your area, we will not be able to give you a timescale as to when the installation may take place.
-All you can do at this stage is to register your interest and then await to hear.
+Because of these 2 factors, we may not be able to give you a timescale as to when the installation may take place.
+All you can do at this stage is to register your interest and then we will contact you when we are able to move forward.

-Once we have completed stages 2 and 3 of the process and you have agreed to proceed to stage 3, there will be a contract to sign which will then give us 2 years to complete the installation.
+Once we have completed stages 1 and 2 of the process and you have agreed to proceed to stage 3, there will be a contract to sign which will then give us up to 2 years to complete the installation.

 You will get an automated response to confirm your registration.
 Once we have a number of home owners registered within your immediate area we will then arrange for a surveyor to visit the area and asses the viability of your property.